Fuldkornsbrød (Whole Wheat Bread)

 • 2 tbsp vegetable oil

-• 200 grams (1 1/2 cups) whole wheat flour
+• 200 grams whole wheat flour

 Instructions

 • Mix together the poolish ingredients until the mixture looks like thick pancake batter.
 Leave this to ferment for 2-3 hours at room temperature or in a warm place (in the oven with the light on or on the proof setting should work).
-Once the mixture gets pretty bubbly (see picture below), put it in the fridge immediately and leave to ferment overnight.
+Once the mixture gets bubbly, put it in the fridge immediately and leave to ferment overnight.
 If you are making the poolish on the same day as the bread, leave it to ferment at room temperature for a bit longer (3-4 hours), then mix the dough.
 (But leaving it in the fridge overnight will give the final bread a better flavor, so we would recommend that!)

 • The next day, take the poolish out of the fridge 1 hour before mixing the dough.
 Let it come to room temperature (it should get even more bubbly as it warms up).

-• After waiting 1 hour, mix together the poolish and the rest of the dough ingredients (quick tip: use a wet spatula/dough scraper/hand to handle the sticky poolish).
+• Add the poolish (quick tip: use a wet spatula/dough scraper/hand to handle the sticky poolish) and the rest of the dough ingredients to the bowl.
 Add more bread/all-purpose flour if the dough is too sticky.
-Knead for 10-12 minutes until very smooth and elastic.

 • Cover and let the dough proof for about 2 hours, or until doubled in size and passes the poke test (the dough should NOT spring back immediately when poked, should spring back slightly but leave an indentation).